bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 **Tekism and Tanethism.**
 <!-- TODO.
 Update based on what I wrote for the imates. -->
 Most barkskins native to Drejek follow the tekist philosophy, which combines religion and philosophical reasoning.
-While the mode of thinking is somewhat compatible of Tanethism, there are some major differences regarding their divinities.
+While the mode of thinking is somewhat compatible of [Tanethism](../religion/index.md), there are some major differences regarding their divinities.
 They believe in the tree gods and their relation to the Ring of Color, but not on the other orders of gods.
 They think of the illuminants as powerful shamans, rather than divine beings.

 Tekists attain knowledge to later give it to Tek.
-They see themselves as a detached part of the god-tree, and await their eventual return.
+They see themselves as a detached part of the godtree, and await their eventual return.
 They also commune with Tek through meditation and the consumption of nahan <!-- NOTE.
-I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the god-tree.
+I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the godtree.

 ### Names
 A barkskin is born without a name, and remain nameless most of their youth.